archivesunleashed/notebooks/datathon-nyc/README.md

 Please note, the datathon hosts (Ian, Jimmy, Nick, and Sam) all use macOS or Linux   variants.
 If you are on a Windows machine, things might be a little bit more difficult.
 If you have the [Windows SubSystem for Linux](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) installed, you should be in a really good place.

+You may want to create a separate folder on your desktop or home directory to keep all of your datathon work in; this will also allow you to point terminal to one directory (folder).

 ### Shell into assigned VM

 Ian or Nick will provide you with key to access a virtual machine via ssh.
 You'll need to download or copy that key to your own machine, and apply the appropriate permissions to it.
 The permissions on the key should be `600`.
 You can do this with the following command on your own laptop before shelling in: